PNR South Long Haul: Attempts on finding funders

+Other plans

+In April 2024, the government announced the Luzon Economic Corridor, a plan to link the ports in Subic, Clark, Manila, and Batangas and build an industrial area free of slow traffic and powered by renewable energy, positioned to rival the capital in economic output, and a freight railway that will connect the four ports, further postponing the development of the South Long Haul, and a spur linking to Batangas province is now absorbed by the new railway.
+It is a planned 280 km link that would serve Central Luzon, Metro Manila, and Calabarzon.

 Construction

-Construction is yet to begin on the system.
+Prior to the withdrawal of funds from Chinese assistance in 2023, construction had yet to start.
 On March 3, 2021, AECOM Philippines requested the local governments that occupy the project's right-of-way to provide information for their environmental impact assessment which will be conducted between March and June 2021.
 On April 21, the Presidential Commission for the Urban Poor-Luzon along with the Department of Transportation and local governments held a conference regarding the identification of affected private property and resettlement of households whose houses are located on the right-of-way of the line.
 On May 7, the Philippine Railways Institute published the latest map for the project that was initially approved by the Department of Transportation on March 31.
 This changed the separation point of the Batangas branch line from Tiaong, Quezon to somewhere between Calauan and Bay, Laguna.

-According to a May 22 update by Motoring Today, a partial operations section between San Pablo, Laguna and Pagbilao, Quezon has been announced.
-The area shall open by June 2022, the same time the Duterte administration ends.

 Phases

-Construction will be divided into five phases and construction on the first phase will start by 2022:
+Construction will be divided into five phases: